-Welcome to this FounderU guide on How To Use Pinterest For Your Ecommerce Website.
+Welcome to this guide on how to grow your Pinterest following for Ecommerce.
 In this post, we’ll discuss how to create killer visuals that work for your business, share the technicalities of using Pinterest and look at how you can boost engagement with your Pinterest account to increase visitors to your ecommerce website.

 The importance of visual content for your ecommerce website